Decomposition of convex high dimensional aggregative stochasticcontrol problems: Approximating the optimization problem

-\begin{proof} The existence and uniqueness of a minimum is proved by considering a minimizing sequence (which exists since ($P_1$) is feasible) $\{u_{k}\}$ of $J$ over $\mathcal{U}$.
-The set $\mathcal{U}$ being bounded and weakly closed, there exists a subsequence $\{u_{k_{\ell}}\}$ which weakly converges to a certain $u^{\ast}\in \mathcal{U}$.
-Using Assumptions \ref{Assum_framework}.\ref{convexity:Gi} and convexity of $F_{0}$, it follows that $\lim\inf J(u_{k_{\ell}})\geq J(u^{\ast})$ and thus $u^{\ast}$ is a solution of $(P_{1})$. \end{proof} We have the following key result. \begin{theorem} The \textit{decentralized problem} in the l.h.s. of the following equality has the same value as the \textit{centralized} problem in the r.h.s. equality i.e.
+\begin{proof} The existence of a minimum is proved by considering a minimizing sequence (which exists since ($P_1$) is feasible) $\{u_{k}\}$ of $J$ over $\mathcal{U}$.
+The set $\mathcal{U}$ being bounded and weakly close, there exists a subsequence $\{u_{k_{\ell}}\}$ which weakly converges to a certain $u^{\ast}\in \mathcal{U}$.
+Using Assumptions \ref{Assum_framework}.\ref{convexity:Gi} and convexity of $F_{0}$, it follows that $\lim\inf J(u_{k_{\ell}})\geq J(u^{\ast})$ and thus $u^{\ast}$ is a solution of $(P_{1})$. \end{proof} We obtain the following Corollary about $(P_2)$. \begin{corollary} If Assumptions \ref{Assum_framework} and \ref{F_0_conv} are satisfied, then Problem $(P_2)$ has a solution and its value is lower or equal to the value of Problem $(P_1)$ i.e:

+\end{corollary} \begin{proof} Assumption \ref{Assum_framework}.\ref{P1:feasible} and convexity of $F_0$ imply that ($P_2$) is feasible.
+By using the same techniques as in the proof of Lemma \ref{existence solution P1}, one can prove that $(P_2)$ admits a solution.
+Using the convexity of $F_0$ and Jensen's inequality, one has for any centralized control $u\in\mathcal{U}$: